mkner/longitudinal-and-lateral-controllers-for-autonomous-vehicles/DEMO.md

 ## Reverse Test

-Tests recovery from suddenly put into reverse while still receiving waypoint stream forward uses forward speed in reverse gear.
+Tests ability to recover from suddenly being put into reverse while still receiving the forward waypoint stream for position and speed.
+The negative
-Negative velocity control signal triggers reverse.
+velocity control signal triggers reverse.
+A zero velocity signal puts on the
-Zero puts on the brakes.
+brakes.
+Then the car puts itself back into forward gear.

 ![rreverse test](demo/rev_test.gif)